engineersftw/events-api/README.md

-# NodeJS Backend Starter Kit
+# Engineers.SG Events API

-This is a starter kit with the following characteristics:
+This is based on a starter kit with the following characteristics:

 - Local Port Number: 3001
 - Language: [NodeJS](https://nodejs.org/en/) (with NPM)